srstanic/dev.srdanstanic.com/_posts/2020-10-13-ios-application-architecture-beyond-mvc-mvvm-viper.md

 You can download it <a href="{{ site.url }}/assets/ios-application-architecture-by-srdan-stanic.pdf" target="_blank" onclick="ga('send', 'event', 'PDF', 'Download', 'iOS Architecture PDF');">here</a>.

 I'm curious to hear if you found it helpful, disagreeable, or both, so please let me know either way.
-You can leave a comment below or ping me on [Twitter](https://twitter.com/srstanic){:target="_blank"}<!-- markup clean_ -->.
+You can leave a comment below or ping me on [Twitter](https://twitter.com/srstanic){:target="_blank"}.